jchip/universal-nvm/README.md

 To install, start a Windows PowerShell and copy and paste one of the scripts below into the shell terminal and press enter.

-- This will install nvm and current LTS Node.js to directory `nvm` under your home specified by `$Env:USERPROFILE`.
+- This will install to directory `.unvm` under your home specified by `$Env:USERPROFILE`.

 - If you want to install this under another directory, then set it with the param `-nvmhome`.